Orbitale/www.orbitale.tech/_posts/2099-08-18-how-i-migrated-almost-all-my-work-to-docker-act-II.md

 LABEL maintainer="pierstoval@gmail.com"

+## Not mandatory, but I use it as a convention, it's easier to set it up for any other project
+WORKDIR /srv

 ## Having it named as "99-..." makes sure your file is the last one to be loaded,
 ## therefore helping you override any part of PHP's native config.
 COPY docker/php/etc/php.ini /usr/local/etc/php/conf.d/99-custom.ini